-- When a Linux LVM stripe set, volume set, mirroring, or stripe set with parity is used: - EXPRESSCLUSTER cannot control ReadOnly/ReadWrite of the partition configured for the disk resource. - When you use the VxVM, a LUN that is not controlled by the VxVM is required on a shared disk for the disk heartbeat of EXPRESSCLUSTER.
+- When a Linux LVM stripe set, volume set, mirroring, or stripe set with parity is used: - EXPRESSCLUSTER cannot control ReadOnly/ReadWrite of the partition configured for the disk resource. - When you use VxVM or LVM, a LUN that is not controlled by VxVM or LVM is required on a shared disk for the disk heartbeat of EXPRESSCLUSTER.
 You should bear this in your mind when configuring LUN on the shared disk. - When you use LVM features, use the disk resource (disk type: "lvm") and the volume manager resource.